 "I went to Angels games all the time,” he said.
 “I took a lot of flak, especially when the Angels beat the Yankees in the playoffs (in 2002).”

 In 2001, a photo that ran in the Newark Star-Ledger showed an 11-year-old Cole at the World Series holding a sign that read, "Yankee Fan Today, Tomorrow, Forever."

 He explained that his father grew up in Syracuse, N.Y., a Yankees fan "and he kind of passed it down."
 So Cole and his father went to the World Series games at Arizona in 2001, hanging out in the lobby of the Yankees' hotel and gawking at the players.
-Gerrit says his favorite all-time players are Hall of Famer Lou Gehrig and closer Mariano Rivera.
+Gerrit says his favorite all-time players are Lou Gehrig and Mariano Rivera.

 Despite growing up a Yankee fan, Cole did not think twice about spurning the Yankees.
 Instead, he went to UCLA and spent three springs pitching for the Bruins, helping them go to the College World Series last season and winning the Pacific-10 Conference title this year.

 "I wasn't expecting to be taken in the first round and the Yankees really handled it with class when I said no to them," Cole said.
 "I knew and my family knew that I wasn't ready for professional baseball.
 I wanted to go to college.
 It just wasn't time."

 Cole went 21-20 with a 3.38 ERA in 50 games, 49 starts, during his three seasons at UCLA.
 The statistics might not have been overwhelming, but Cole's stock only rose with scouts as his fastball reached 100 mph this spring to go with a hard slider and a developing changeup.
 (John Perrotto-Beaver County Times-6/7/11)